 In addition to the prohibition against being a beneficiary, the agent or family member of the agent may not be designated as a trustee or guardian or be granted power of attorney unless he or she is a family member of the policy owner or insured, or is a bank or trust company duly authorized to act as a fiduciary.
 See section 626.798, F.S.

 If an insurance agent recommends the surrender of an annuity or life insurance policy containing a cash value and does not recommend that the proceeds from the surrender be used to fund or purchase another annuity or life insurance policy, before execution of the surrender, the insurance agent shall provide written information relating to the annuity or policy to be surrendered.
 Such information shall include, but is not limited to, the amount of any surrender charge, the loss of any minimum interest rate guarantees, the amount of any tax consequences resulting from the transaction, the amount of any forfeited death benefit, and the value of any other investment performance guarantees being forfeited as a result of the transaction.
 This also applies to a person performing insurance agent activities pursuant to an exemption from licensure under Part III of Chapter 627, F.S.
-[See section 627.4553, F.S. (effective July 1, 2014)]

 If you make a recommendation to a consumer and it results in a transaction involving an annuity product, you have certain responsibilities mandated by law.
 Rule 69B-162.011, F.A.C., requires certain disclosures and an objective comparison of annuity contracts when you recommend the exchange or replacement of an annuity.
 As the agent, you will be required to complete several forms including an Annuity Suitability Questionnaire to assist in determining the suitability of your recommendation.